semaphoreci/docs/docs/docs/using-semaphore/jobs.md

   <TabItem value="yaml" label="YAML">

   1. Add a new job entry under `blocks`
   2. Add a `dependencies`.
-List the names of the dependecy blocks.
+List the names of the dependent blocks.

   ```yaml title=".semaphore/semaphore.yml"
   version: v1.0